 E-Safety ... including being safe with online learning

-At school and at home, Ivy Bank follow the SMART rules when going online.
+At school and at home, Ivy Bank aims to follow the SMART rules when going online.

 If you’re worried that a child is at risk of harm online, you should call the police.

 Stories and warnings are often shared about online scares and challenges which encourage children to get involved in harmful activities.
 Most are found to be hoaxes, fake news or exaggerated stories.
 However, it is improtant that we know how to seek help.

 Seeing or hearing about these things can be distressing for children and families.
 If a child has not heard about a scare, it can make them curious and then they may look for it themselves.

 Also use CEOP to report a worry link

 - Each week in our newsletter we focus on the weekly update - National Online Safety | Keeping Children Safe Online in Education